Waziup/WaziCloud/cli/cli_spec.md

 ### logout

-This sub-command allows to login into the platform.
+This sub-command allows to logout from the platform.
 The request will be forwarded to the identity manager.

 ```